-Tsitsikamma National Park is a protected area on the Garden Route, in the Western and Eastern Cape province of South Africa.
+Tsitsikamma National Park is a protected area on the Garden Route in the Western and Eastern Cape province of South Africa.
 It is a coastal reserve well known for its indigenous forests, dramatic coastline, and the Otter Trail.
-In 2009 the park was amalgamated with the Wilderness National Park and various other areas of land to form the Garden Route National Park.
+In 2009 the park was amalgamated with the Wilderness National Park and various other land areas to form the Garden Route National Park.

-The park covers an 80 km long stretch of coastline and is home of a variety of marine species and indigenous flora.
+The park covers an 80 km long stretch of coastline and is home to various marine species and indigenous flora.
 The Tsitsikamma National Park boasts unique and spectacular scenery in this magical part of South Africa.
 The word “Tsitsikamma” hails from the Khoi language meaning place of much water, probably referring to the clear water of the Tsitsikamma River.

 Once in the Park, there are different self-guided hiking trails of increasing difficulty and vary in length.